PaoloWalsh/n-queens/README.md

 This project includes:
 * A core solver module.
 * Unit tests for the solver.
-* A demonstration script, potentially focusing on performance.
+* A demonstration script, focusing on performance.

+The code was developed as part of an assignment for the course in AI Applications at the University of Pisa.

 ## Files

 * `queens_solver.py`: Contains the main logic for finding solutions to the N-Queens problem for a given board size `N`.
-It likely uses a backtracking algorithm or a similar approach.
+It uses a backtracking algorithm.
 * `test_queen_solver.py`: Includes unit tests for the functions/classes defined in `queens_solver.py`.
 This helps ensure the solver's correctness for various inputs.
-Uses Python's `unittest` framework (or potentially `pytest` - adjust instructions if needed).
+Uses Python's `unittest` framework.
-* `queens_performance_demo.py`: Demonstrates how to use the solver, possibly showing how to find solutions for a specific `N`, count the number of solutions, or analyze the time taken for different values of `N`.
+* `queens_performance_demo.py`: Demonstrates how to use the solver, showing how to find solutions for a specific `N`, count the number of solutions and the time taken for different values of `N`.